BoltonAndrew/sams-curriculum/README.md

 # Curriculum Overview

 ## Introduction
 I've created this to track what we should be teaching Sam and when.
+For Town Lane Infants, The numbered weeks start from January 8th.
+Some of the activities are way behind what Sam needed and some are advanced, we use them as a guide and repeat weeks if necessary.

 ## [Year 0: Early Years Foundation Stage](./year-0/Year-Overview.md)
 Based around the EYFS standard from the UK government for reception (age 4-5) outlined [here](https://www.gov.uk/early-years-foundation-stage) and [here](https://assets.publishing.service.gov.uk/media/6596dc9fc23a10000d8d0ba8/EYFS_statutory_framework_for_group_and_school_based_providers.pdf)